 Now the entire transaction went well we had title insurance everything went along according to plan, the property was sold.

-And then about 90 days later I receive an email from my escrow company.
+And then about 90 days later I received an email from my escrow company.

 They said that they had been contacted by a lienholder on the property.